Study Types

 Challenges

-Bano et al. [25] found that while LLMs can provide structured summaries and qualitative coding frameworks, they may misinterpret nuanced qualitative data due to their lack of contextual understanding.
-Additionally, several other challenges have been reported [1], [26], [29].
+While LLMs have the potential to automate synthesis, concerns about overreliance remain, especially due to discrepancies between AI- and human-generated insights, particularly in capturing contextual nuances [28].
+Bano et al. [28] found that while LLMs can provide structured summaries and qualitative coding frameworks, they may misinterpret nuanced qualitative data due to their lack of contextual understanding.
+Other studies have echoed similar concerns [1], [23], [26].
 In particular, LLMs cannot independently assess argument validity, and critical thinking remains a human responsibility in qualitative synthesis.
 Moreover, LLMs may produce biased results, reinforcing existing prejudices or omitting key perspectives, making human oversight essential to ensure accurate interpretation, mitigate biases, and maintain quality control.
 Ethical and privacy concerns also arise from the proprietary nature of many LLMs, limiting transparency and control over training data.
-Finally, reproducibility issues persist due to inconsistencies across inferences, model versions, and prompt variations.
+Furthermore, reproducibility issues persist due to inconsistencies across inferences, model versions, and prompt variations.

 LLMs as Subjects